Overview

 A paid partnership is a relationship in which a creator creates content with a brand that they have a material connection with in order to promote the brand or its products.
 These partnerships are already established by the creator and brand outside of Pinterest.

-Creators tag a brand or company they have a partnership with in an Idea Pin.
-When a creator adds a paid partnership to their Idea Pin, the paid partnership label will automatically appear when the Pin is published.
-Brands will need to approve the tag in order for their name to appear with the paid partnership label on an Idea Pin.
+Creators tag a brand or company they have a partnership with in a Pin.
+When a creator adds a paid partnership to their Pin, the paid partnership label will automatically appear when the Pin is published.
+Brands will need to approve the tag in order for their name to appear with the paid partnership label on a Pin.

 How to use the paid partnership tool